leeyuhm/dst-portfolio/README.md

 - Analysis of forecast-error variability
 - Parallelised repeated model evaluation using `foreach` and `doParallel`

-The work examines how predictive accuracy and uncertainty change as the forecasting horizon increases, and the limitations of using historical temperature data to extrapolate substantially into the future.
+The work examines how predictive accuracy and uncertainty change as the forecasting horizon increases and the limitations of using historical temperature data to extrapolate substantially into the future.

 ---